 The image to the right shows how the fill works in Smooth MVC mode.
 We have selected a large region, which is completely deleted (Replaced!) with a new smooth fill surface.
 You can see that the default is to smoothly blend across the boundary.
 If the boundary isn't as smooth as you would like (if there is a rough area on the border it may distort the whole thing), you can use the Scale and Bulge sliders to improve the result.

 This second image shows the Flat Minimal (left) and Flat Remeshed (right) fills, applied to interior holes.
 The selections are not shown, but in each case we simply selected the border ring of the hole with the double-click shortcut (see the Select Tool page if you don't know about this incredibly useful shortcut for selecting holes).
 The Flat Minimal fill produces a minimal triangulation of the hole.
 This is the "flattest" fill, but also this region of mesh is going to be a problem if you do further operations like sculpting/etc. The Flat Remeshed mode starts with a Flat Minimal fill, and then runs a remeshing pass while projecting the result onto the flat fill patch.
-This result is better for further operations, but will often be "less flat" than the Minimal fill.
+This result is often better for subsequent operations, but will often be "less flat" than the Minimal fill.